Formal Verification of a Distributed Dynamic Reconfiguration Protocol: Verification Problem Statement

 \section{Verification Problem Statement}

 In this paper we establish that the \textit{MongoRaftReconfig} protocol satisfies \textit{LeaderCompleteness} and \textit{StateMachineSafety}, which are two key, high level safety properties of both the MongoDB replication system and standard Raft.
 Informally, the \textit{LeaderCompleteness} property states that if a log entry is committed in term $T$, then it is present in the log of any leader in term $T' > T$.
-It is stated more precisely in Definition \ref{def:leader-completeness}, where $committed \in \mathbb{N} \times \mathbb{N}$ refers to the set of committed log entries as $(index, term)$ pairs, and $InLog(i,t,s)$ is a predicate determining whether a log entry $(i,t)$ is contained in the log of server $s$.
+It is stated more precisely in Definition \ref{def:leader-completeness}, where $committed \in \mathbb{N} \times \mathbb{N}$ refers to the set of committed log entries as $(index, term)$ pairs, and $InLog(i,t,s)$ is a predicate determining whether a log entry $(i,t)$ is contained in the log of server $s$. \textit{StateMachineSafety} states that if two log entries are committed at the same log index, these entries must be the same, and is stated formally as Definition \ref{def:state-machine-safety}.